shotgunsoftware/tk-framework-qtwidgets/docs/views.rst

 QT allows for customization of cell contents inside of its standard view classes through the use of so called *delegate* classes (see http://qt-project.org/doc/qt-4.8/model-view-programming.html#delegate-classes), however this can be cumbersome and difficult to get right.
-In an attempt to simplify the process of view customization, the ShotGrid Qt Widgets framework contains classes for making it easy to plugin in standard QT widgets and use these as "brushes" when QT is drawing its views.
+In an attempt to simplify the process of view customization, the Flow Production Tracking Qt Widgets framework contains classes for making it easy to plugin in standard QT widgets and use these as "brushes" when QT is drawing its views.
 You can then quickly produce UI in for example the QT designer, hook up the data exchange between your model class and the widget in a delegate and quickly have some nice custom looking user interfaces!